 Work Visas and Green Cards

 If you are in the U.S. on a work visa (even if it is temporary) or have a green card, you may actually have more options available.
 You may even qualify for a typical Fannie Mae or FHA loan, but the lender may still ask for information that proves that your legal status or work status will get extended.

 Different countries have different tax treaties with the United States, so it is worth looking into the tax laws.
 When you sell your property, you will have to pay a capital gains tax and 10 percent of the gross purchase price will be withheld by the IRS.
 If you earn any rental income on your property, you will also likely have to file and pay for income taxes annually.

 How to Stay Competitive Against Foreign Investors

 Foreign investment in U.S. real estate still remains fairly consistent.
 Because of this additional competition, U.S. investors struggle with maintaining a competitive edge against these foreign investors.
 Foreign investors capitalize on great single family rental cap rates which make it difficult for U.S. investors to find properties in the best places to buy rental property.
 Also, once you have invested in property, the rental market is that much more crowded by foreign real estate investors trying to place tenants.
 As mentioned before, one way to stay competitive is by enlisting professional property management services to help you place high-quality tenants and manage your overall property.
+With property management services in Jacksonville, FL to Austin, TX, Great Jones helps maximize your investments and reduces any stress that comes with managing a real estate portfolio.
 This way, you have more time on your hands to make strategic decisions on future investments.